-• Short-term road maintenance (patching and milling to provide a safe, smooth surface) should continue as required.
+Short-term road maintenance (patching and milling to provide a safe, smooth surface) should continue as required.
+Longer term options align with the short term maintenance recommendations.
+Enlargement of the toe berm might further slow movement rates, however there are now significant wetlands adjacent the toe berm that would have to be accounted for.